 We are also pleased to offer the latest Vectra 3D Imaging Technology, a special camera which demonstrates predicted before and after results on your own body.
-This is a complimentary service as a part of your initial consult with your Surgeon – it is very well regarded by our patients.
+This is a complimentary service as a part of your initial consult with your Specialist Plastic Surgeon – it is very well regarded by our patients.

 Do I need someone to drive me home after my procedure?

 Generally speaking, if you’re only having a local anaesthetic, you should be able to drive.
 After any other anaesthesia, however, you will need someone else to pick you up drive you home.
 Similarly, if the procedure is performed on your eyes, hands or feet, it may also restrict your ability to drive and void your car insurance cover in the event of an accident.
 Your surgeon’s personal assistant will indicate whether you require someone to drive you home during your consultation.
 If you do require someone to drive you home post surgery, please note that for reasons of patient safety you will not be discharged to be taken home in a taxi.
 If you do not have someone who can drive you home, let us know prior to surgery and we would be please to make arrangements for you.

 When can I get back to normal activities post procedure?